snapsinazfs/snapsinazfs/README.md

  This will fetch all .net dependencies from NuGet, build SnapsInAZfs in the ./publish/Release-R2R/ folder as a combined "Ready-to-Run" (partially natively pre-compiled) executable file, install SnapsInAZfs to `/usr/local/sbin/SnapsInAZfs`, install all base configuration files to `/usr/local/share/SnapsInAZfs/`, and install a local configuration file at `/etc/SnapsInAZfs/SnapsInAZfs.local.json`, making backups of any replaced configuration files along the way.

+ To clean build artifacts, run `make clean`, which removes the release build files and intermediates, or `make extraclean`, which removes build artifacts and intermediates for all defined project configurations and removes the `build` and `publish` folders, as well.
+The `clean` and `extraclean` recipes do not touch anything outside the repository folder, such as installed binaries, documentation, or configuration.

- ## Uninstalling From Source
+ ## Uninstalling

- To uninstall, run `make uninstall`\
+ To uninstall, run `make uninstall` from the repository root directory.\
- This will delete the executable file from `/usr/local/bin` and delete the base configuration files from `/usr/local/share/SnapsInAZfs`.\
+ This will delete the executable file from `/usr/local/sbin`, delete the base configuration files from `/usr/local/share/SnapsInAZfs`, delete installed man pages, and update the mandb accordingly.\
  This will not remove any local configuration files in `/etc/SnapsInAZfs`.\
  This will also not remove the last build artifacts created by `make install`.

  To clean all build artifacts, run `make clean`.\
  To clean specific build target target artifacts, run `make clean-release` or `make clean-debug`.\
- To clean everything, including empty build directories, run `make extraclean`.
+ To clean everything, including build directories, run `make extraclean`.

  ## Running